survivejs/react-book/pages/index.md

 ## What is SurviveJS - Webpack and React?

-I remember when I saw [React](https://facebook.github.io/react/) the first time.
-It took me a while get over JSX.
-Once I got into the right mindset, React started to make sense.
-During the process I had to unlearn some things and start thinking about state and most importantly components and lifecycle.

-Facebook's React will change the way you think about frontend web development for better.
-Once you understand the basic concepts it will make you better as a web developer.
-Most importantly it allows you to become more efficient even if you don't stick with it.

-[Webpack](https://webpack.github.io/) is a tool I picked up later on.
-It simplifies work greatly as it solves the difficult problem of bundling.
-In addition it enables fast development flow with React and integrates well with various other technologies.
-In short it has allowed me to forget some of the grunt work involved (pun intended!).
+[Webpack](https://webpack.github.io/) and [React](https://facebook.github.io/react/) are some of the newest tools available for a frontend developer.
+Webpack solves the difficult problem of bundling.
+Facebook's React provides immense view productivity.
+Combined these technologies provide a good starting point for frontend development.

-*SurviveJS - Webpack and React* is the book I wish I had when I started delving into React.
-It's not impossible to pick up these tools without support of a book.
-However, I believe this book will help to get you jumpstarted in the process.
+*SurviveJS - Webpack and React* is the book I wish I had when I started delving into the topic.
+Both come with a learning curve.
+This book is here to make it more palatable.

 I expect you know the basics of JavaScript but beyond that not much is needed.
 You just need to have patience to work through the book and poke me in case there's something you don't understand!